 In my blogs, I usually write about great (jazz) singers, and what aspiring jazz singers can learn from them.

-However, the most common question simply remains: “how to sing jazz?”
+However, the most common question simply remains: “how do I master singing jazz?”

-That’s a bit much for just one article.
+That’s likely a bit much for just one article.
 But I’ll give it a try!

 I do have over 25 years of experience.
 Not only performing, but coaching as well.

 Even coaching beginners.

 So I have a clear picture of what works and what doesn’t.

 So I’ll give you the recipe.
 As a result of all my experiences.

 Get lessons from an experienced vocal coach.
 Start performing at jam sessions (open mic events).
 Those things will prepare you for your own concerts.
 A formal education at a music institute is the most obvious choice.
 But you’ll have to audition.

 Yep.
 It’s that’s simple (not to be confused with ‘easy’).
 Sadly no magic wand is available.
 But there is a shortcut…